sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-train/ai-core-aiapi-postman-train.md

 [ACCORDION-BEGIN [Step 5: ](API to Observe Training Status)]

-Since the training of the model takes some time, we can periodically check on the status.
+Since the training of the model takes some time, periodically check on the status.

 Let's poll the status of the training and wait until it goes into one of the state - `COMPLETED` or `DEAD`.

 > **COLLECTIONS** > *GET* Get execution